Carmella09/Revision/README.md

-Rewrite a code 15 min
+Write a code 15min

-Write the code that asks the user to input 5 subject marks (0-100) and Calculates the sum and average making sure that program handles the fail command
+Write a code that asks the user their age (>=10), and according to that give them a message.

+Age 10-12: preteen age

+Age 13-19: teen-age

+Age 20-29: twenties

+Age 30-39: thirties

+Age 40-49: forties

+Age 50-59: fifties

+Age 60 or above: sixties or above

+Make sure that the age is from 10, age before that should not be accepted

+The code should be able to handle the incorrect input

       #include<iostream>
     using namespace std;